Amaranthus palmeri: Herbicide resistance

 In many places, the plant has developed resistance since at least 2006 to glyphosate, a widely used broad-spectrum herbicide.
 Glyphosate-resistant pigweed not only dominates in cotton fields, but also has wide-ranging effects on other crops and productions.

 In 2014, the Texas Department of Agriculture asked the United States Environmental Protection Agency for permission to use the restricted chemical propazine on 3 million acres (1.2 million hectares) of cotton threatened by Palmer amaranth.
-(The request was denied due to unacceptable risks to drinking water.)
+The request was denied due to unacceptable risks to drinking water.

-In 2019, Kansas State University researchers documented a population of Palmer amaranth with resistance to 2,4-D and Dicamba in Kansas.
-Previously, Palmer amaranth in Kansas has developed resistance to ALS, atrazine, glyphosate and HPPD herbicides—mesotrione, Huskie, Laudis, Impact, and Armezon—leaving growers with very few postemergence options to manage this weed.
+In 2019, Kansas State University researchers documented a population of Palmer amaranth with resistance to 2,4-D and dicamba in Kansas.
+Previously, Palmer amaranth in Kansas has developed resistance to ALS, atrazine, glyphosate, and HPPD herbicides—mesotrione, Huskie, Laudis, Impact, and Armezon—leaving growers with very few postemergence options to manage this weed.

 An Arkansas population has developed fomesafen resistance.

 Gene drive technologies could provide a countermeasure: A gene drive agent could engineer A. palmeri to become glyphosate-sensitive again.
-Such a wide-ranging application of the technology should be carefully considered however.
+Such a wide-ranging application of the technology should be carefully considered, though.